Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: General Preference Embedding Model

 \subsection{Expressiveness of the Model}

-Our general preference representation model is fully expressive for any real skew-symmetric preference matrix (see Appendix~\ref{sec:complex_representations} for complex representations interpretation).
+Our general preference embedding model is fully expressive for any real skew-symmetric preference matrix (see Appendix~\ref{sec:complex_representations} for complex representations interpretation).
 Specifically, we establish the following theorem (similar results have been proved in \citet{balduzzi2018re}):